“Captain EO: Just another part of me”

 - Billy Dee Williams appears in Jackon’s clip for ‘Liberian Girl’ and acted in ‘The Jacksons: An American Dream’.

 - Jackson was a Star Wars fan.
-During police investigations, rumour has it that they found figures in his bedroom.

 - According to rumours, Jackson was very interested in playing Jar Jar Binks.
 Ahmed Best (Jar Jar) spoke to Jackson when he was invited to one of his concerts with George Lucas.